EU charges Merck KGaA, GE, Canon over merger rules

-BRUSSELS General Electric (GE.N), German drugmaker Merck KGaA (MRCG.DE), and Japan's Canon (7751.T) risk hefty fines after EU antitrust regulators accused them of providing misleading information during separate merger deals.
+BRUSSELS (Reuters) - General Electric (GE.N), German drugmaker Merck KGaA (MRCG.DE), and Japan's Canon (7751.T) risk hefty fines after EU antitrust regulators accused them of providing misleading information during separate merger deals.

 The European Commission said on Thursday that it had sent three separate charge sheets known as statements of objections to General Electric, Merck KGaA and Canon after investigations showed breaches of the bloc's merger rules.